lennartcl/shellsync/README.md

 ## Examples

-Use `sh` to run shell commands and print to stdout:
+Use `sh` to synchronously run shell commands and print to stdout:

 ```
 import { sh } from "shellsync";
 sh `cd /tmp`;
 sh `ls`;      // print file listing of /tmp to stdout
 ```

 Use `sh.val`, `sh.vals`, or `sh.json` to capture values: